 - Shake the dispenser well before each use.

-- For the longest-lasting whipped cream remove the cartridge after you have dispensed the N20.
-Leaving it in the chamber will put pressure on the charger, allowing the N20 to slowly leak out.
+- For the longest-lasting whipped cream, remove the cartridge after you have dispensed the N20.
+Leaving it in the chamber will put pressure on the charger, allowing the N20 to leak out slowly.

-- If you prepare whipped cream using a standard mixer then the amount of time that the whipped cream will last will vary.
+- If you prepare whipped cream using a standard mixer then the amount of time that the whipped cream lasts will vary.

 Important Note: Be sure to dispense all of the air before opening your dispenser.
 When you charge the dispenser with N20 it pressurizes the contents and they will spray everywhere if you open the container without first dispensing all of the air.

-- Chocolate Whipped Cream: 2 cups of heavy cream, 3 tablespoons powdered sugar, 3 tablespoons chocolate milk powder (like Nesquik).
-Add 1 teaspoon of espresso powder for an easy chocolate mousse.
+- Chocolate Whipped Cream: 2 cups of heavy cream, ¼ cup powdered sugar, 3 tablespoons chocolate milk powder (like Nesquik).
+Add 1 teaspoon of espresso powder for an easy chocolate mocha mousse.

-- Maple Whipped Cream: 2 cups of heavy cream and 4 tablespoons maple syrup.
+- Maple Whipped Cream: 2 cups of heavy cream and ¼ cup maple syrup.

-- Cinnamon Whipped Cream: 2 cups of heavy cream, 3 tablespoons powdered sugar, 1 teaspoon ground cinnamon, 1 teaspoon vanilla extract.
+- Cinnamon Whipped Cream: 2 cups of heavy cream, ¼ cup powdered sugar, 1 teaspoon ground cinnamon, 1 teaspoon vanilla extract.

-- Coffee Whipped Cream: 2 cups of heavy cream, 3 tablespoons powdered sugar, 3 teaspoons instant coffee or espresso granules.
+- Coffee Whipped Cream: 2 cups of heavy cream, ¼ cup powdered sugar, 3 teaspoons instant coffee or espresso granules.

-- Bourbon Whipped Cream: 2 cups of heavy cream, 3 tablespoons powdered sugar, 2 tablespoons (one ounce) bourbon.
+- Bourbon Whipped Cream: 2 cups of heavy cream, ¼ cup powdered sugar, 2 tablespoons (one ounce) bourbon.
 You can also use other liquors like rum or Irish cream.

 Recipe FAQs